How safe are you on a hands-free call?

 In a project funded by a Road Safety Trust grant awarded to The Kier Foundation, the project team focused on creating a resource to discourage the use of mobile phones while driving – specifically looking at professional drivers, and those who drive for work.
 The resource was developed and produced as a collaboration between the Kier Group, Kier Foundation and Nottingham Trent University.

-The project aimed to uncover attitudes towards hands free phone use, and looked at driver behaviour – and the reasoning for breaching zero tolerance hands free driving policies by some commercial drivers.
+The project aimed to uncover attitudes towards hands-free phone use, looking at driver behaviour – and the reasoning for breaching zero tolerance hands-free driving policies by some commercial drivers.

 The findings were used to produce a “myth-busting” video to challenge these attitudes.
 The video is now available to help reduce distraction-based collisions involving fleet drivers across the UK.